ephemeral-laboratories/usemy-name-site/principles/do-not-split-names.md

 ---
+title: "Principle: Do not attempt to split a name into parts"
 ---

-# Principle: Do not attempt to split a name into parts

 Now that you have [taken the person's name in a single text field](make-name-entry-a-single-field), the same problems mean that you can't intelligently split it into parts, so don't even try.